Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that its independent smallholder programmes are specific to each country and aim to address the unique challenges faced by farmers in their respective locations.
+The company reports that its independent smallholder programmes are tailored to the specific needs of farmers in each country.
+Support includes capacity building, facilitating better access to high-yield seedlings and high-quality fertilisers, training on sustainable agricultural practices, support to attain ISPO, MSPO and RSPO certifications and so on.

 • Y